atulvarshneya/quantum-computing/README.md

 * Period-finding
 * Grover's algorithm
 * Sudoku using Grover's algorithm
-* ... more added every few days
+* ... will add more as I get a chance

-An interactive commandline interface (qc-cli.py) to quickly check out operations and sequences.
+An interactive commandline interface (qcli.py) to quickly check out operations and sequences.

 GATES